• Recipes Index

 • Thick and Creamy Tomato Basil Parmesan Soup

-Step-by-step Pictures for How to make Poor Man’s Egg and Spaghetti Soup
+Step-by-step Pictures for How to Make Poor Man’s Egg and Spaghetti Soup

 10-Photo collage of step by step pictures on how to make spaghetti soup.Egg and spaghetti soup in a blue with a grey napkin on the left side of the bowl.
 A spoon is sitting on top of the grey napkin on the left.Frequently Asked Questions About how to make Poor Man’s Egg and Spaghetti Soup

-Is it okay to use thin Spaghetti or should I Only use regular?
+Is it okay to use thin spaghetti or should I only use regular?

 Yes.
 It will actually cut your cooking time and make this already quick soup done even quicker.